 Return to Title IV (R2T4) calculation – a required calculation to determine the amount of aid earned by the student when the student does not attend all days scheduled to complete within a payment period or term.
 (Student is considered to be a withdrawal, whether any credits were completed or not).

-Overaward [not the same as a Return to Title IV calculation] – a required recalculation of Pell Grant and other types of aid types due to student dropping or not attending credits required for the status awarded (full-time, three-quarter time, half-time, less than half-time); required at any point when information is received that changes the student’s enrollment status.
+Overaward [not the same as a Return to Title IV calculation] – a required recalculation of Federal Pell Grant and other types of aid types due to student dropping or not attending credits required for the status awarded (full-time, three-quarter time, half-time, less than half-time); required at any point when information is received that changes the student’s enrollment status.
 Reduction in aid will always be required for students whose status changes due to dropping classes and classes not attended.

 Clarification of New Regulations

 A student who attends and completes at least one course that spans the entire term will have earned the aid for that term (after adjustments for dropped classes or classes not attended).

 School must be able to demonstrate that student actually attended each class, including any class with a failing grade.
 Attendance must be “academic attendance” or “attendance at an academically-related activity.”
 Documentation of Attendance must be made by the school.
 A student’s self-certification of attendance is NOT acceptable unless supported by school’s documentation.
 Examples of attendance include:

 - Physical class attendance where there is direct interaction between instructor and student

 - Submission of an academic assignment